 Consultations with the NDIA must begin prior to the child’s 17th birthday and should aim to identify potential living options in accordance with the child’s disability support needs, developmental needs, and potential vulnerabilities.

-- Work with the Support Coordinator to gather evidence to support an application for Supported Independent Living (SIL) Specialist Disability Accommodation (SDA) if required.
+- Work with the Support Coordinator to gather evidence to support an application for Supported Independent Living (SIL) and/or Specialist Disability Accommodation (SDA) if required.

 - Engage with the Support Coordinator and care team to identify appropriate disability supports for the young person’s transition to adult accommodation.